 The two key components that were implemented during this stage were prohibiting access to the site during a transaction and preventing access to the site without a netbadge login.
 The first component was the reason why a transaction table was included in the database.
 This creates the ability to easily check and see if a user is currently purchasing something, who they are purchasing it from, and what the item is.
 Then, once the transaction is finished, they may easily leave a review that is connected to the item and the seller.
 The ratings for that seller are then updated and the review can be seen immediately on that sellers page.
 For the second component, the team used the Django Social Authentication library which allows integration with google logins.
-Since NetBadge is triggered through a google login, this allows the user to login through NetBadge and on the backend, the domain of the email is checked and verified to be virginia.edu.
+This is the only way that users are allowed to login to the site and on the backend, the domain of the email is checked and verified to be virginia.edu.
 If the domain is not from virginia.edu, they are immediately returned to the login screen and are prohibited access to the site.

 Next the team focused on the aesthetics of the site.
 The goal was to give the site a feeling of familiarity to other ecommerce sites so that users would immediately know how to buy and sell without needing any additional time to figure it out.
 In addition, a major goal was to make the site appear elegant as a way to increase the level of trust that users would have in the site.

 While services such as Craigslist accomplish the function they exist for, a big part of the reason why people distrust those services is that their sites do not look professional and seem like they could be a scam.
 By using the Shopmax ecommerce template provided by Colorlib (2019), the team was able to produce a professional looking marketplace that is incredibly easy to navigate.
 Filtering by category and price is laid out right next to all of the items on the browse page and personal information, past purchases, and browsing is one click away at all times via the toolbar at the top of the site.
-A few images of the final product are shown below.